 While it’s not the most polite thing, in the USA it’s more accepted to be less polite in social interactions and just say to a waiter, “I’ll have the steak.”
 Or “I’ll have the steak.
 Thanks” instead of “Hello, I’ll have the steak please.
 Thank you,” like you’d hear in France.”

 That’s the major difference.
-In France, it’s a sign of respect.
+In France, saying bonjour in French it’s a sign of respect.
 It’s not optional to forgo the greeting if you want people to know that you understand French manners.
 You’ll come across as impolite if you don’t say it and that’s not the first impression you’ll want to make.
 It’s even seen as insulting to not say bonjour and then French get the reputation for being rude or snobby… but that’s a conversation for another day.

-When to say bonjour in France
+When to say bonjour in French

 Note: If it’s in the evening, you’ll want to say bonsoir instead (good evening)